Return to A Series of Unfortunate Recipes homepage.

 Mushy or Magnificent

 Your first choice will be whether to use rolled oats or steel-cut oats.
 Both are equally delicious and loved by nutritionists and decent people everywhere.
-Rolled oats cook in 5 minutes, but if not handled with care (as demonstrated in my recipe), can quickly become unpleasantly mushy and lumpy.
+Rolled oats cook in 5 minutes, but if not handled with care (as explained in my recipe), can quickly become unpleasantly mushy and lumpy.
 Steel-cut oats cook in about 20 minutes, but have a pleasantly nubby texture and stalwartly resist the tendency to lumpiness.
 In either case, you will want to avoid oats that have been labeled "quick-cooking" or "instant," because those words are are a secret code informing you of a conspiracy to make your oatmeal turn out mushy and disgusting.

 After wandering for hours through the desolate landscape of my local Whole Foods market, I created recipes for both steel-cut and rolled oats.
 The steel-cut oats are cooked with cinnamon, whereas the rolled oats are cooked with shredded coconut as well as with coconut oil, which not only helps it to remain un-lumpy, but also tastes delightfully delicious, and would remind the Baudelaires of a certain beloved herpetologist if they were to join you for breakfast.